Issue Refinement and Estimation

 - Once the issue is in

-~"workflow::scheduling", it is awaiting final prioritization by PMs - it has to be manually moved to~"workflow::ready for dev"depending on the current priorities.
+~"workflow::scheduling", it is awaiting final prioritization by PMs - it has to be manually moved to~"workflow::ready for development"depending on the current priorities.
 This part of the process is PMs responsibility.
 This allows for additional fine-tuning of priorities and acts as a buffer for our ready for development column.

 Estimation Guidelines